hashgraph/hedera-mirror-node/docs/design/hts.md

 -   Should `account_balance` `accountNum` and `accountRealmNum` be migrated into `entityId` or should token_balance also use `accountNum` and `accountRealmNum` instead of `entityId`?
 -   What filer options should be provided for new Token API's
 -   How should frozen account and kyc'd account for a token be represented?
+-   Should balance returns for `accounts`, `balances` and `transactions` contain `symbol` or `tokenId` or both?
+-   Should `EntityRecordItemListener.OnItem()` be refactored to more easily focus on different TransactionBody types.
+May be valuable to testing but not necessarily within scope